oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 All declarations that are are part of the Profile API, but not part of a specific class, and should be exported.

+oyranos\_conversion.h
+All public declarations of the Conversion API's that do not belong to a specific class, go here.

 #### sources/

 Here is all the source code that does not need to be inside the